NewAlexandria/leadership_readme/security-practices.md

 * Types / definitions, or properties / labels
 * When to have practice symmetry vs. not.

+Changes can require team-time, or vendorized support, which can drag out without the team having available headroom.
+Usually auditors set multi-month timelines for remediation, which do not block the launch of new business.

 ### ongoing monitoring

 * cross-team metrics